Activity

 Jahaan

-Jahaan about 2 months ago
+Jahaan 3 months ago

 I’m basically doing the same thing, except I’m making a graphics engine in vanilla java, so its a lot different in terms of how you manage data and memory allocation, but the underlying concepts for triangle rasterization, and other graphics concepts are the same.
 I’ll be looking forward to your progress.